 What is IoT?

-IoT or Internet of things describes tangible objects with sensors, processing ability, software and other technologies that connect and exchange data with other devices and systems over the internet or other communication networks.
+IoT or the Internet of Things describes tangible objects with sensors, processing ability, software and other technologies that connect and exchange data with other devices and systems over the internet or other communication networks.

 IoT devices work by using embedded systems to collect and act on data from their surroundings.
 They share sensor data with an IoT gateway, which either sends it to the cloud for analysis or analyses it locally.